Energy Performance of Buildings Data:

 Data included in this site

-We are carefully considering the privacy risks to individuals in the disclosure of Energy Performance Certificate (EPC) data.
-At this stage we cannot provide a date for the next EPC data publication.
-Display Energy Certificate data relating to public authority buildings is not personal data so we have decided to publish an update to this data.
+We have carefully considered the privacy risks to individuals in the disclosure of Energy Performance Certificate (EPC) data.
+The Department for Levelling Up, Housing & Communities (DLUHC) has published a data privacy impact assessment (DPIA) to identify and minimise the data protection risk.
+This DPIA will be kept under review.
+Display Energy Certificate data relating to public authority buildings is not personal data in this regard.

 Frequently Asked Questions

 The data available contains personal information covered by the Data Protection Act 2018 and the General Data Protection Regulation, as well as data under a restrictive licence.
 DLUHC is required to confirm that users have understood and agreed to these, as well as collecting the details of those who have requested access.